-Clarksdale Public School children to receive bike helmets from local law firm
+Ryerson Public School children receive bike helmets -BIAPH partners with local law firm Martin & Hillyer

 More than 4,000 to be donated this year through OTLA’s Bike Helmets on Kids campaign

-Laura Hillyer is a Burlington-based personal injury lawyer and member of the OTLA’s Bike Helmets on Kids campaign.
+Burlington, ON – Laura Hillyer (shown above fitting a helmet for a student) is a Burlington-based personal injury lawyer and member of the OTLA’s Bike Helmets on Kids campaign.
 This year, the campaign will help distribute an estimated 4,000 bicycle helmets to children in cities and regions across Ontario.

 This year, Bike Helmets on Kids events will take place during May and June in Ottawa, Toronto, Aurora, Halton Region (Burlington and Milton), Peel Region, Barrie, Sudbury, Windsor, Simcoe County (Midland), Haliburton and Sarnia.
 Each event is also supported locally by a number of community partners, such as school boards, local public health departments, regional chapters of the Ontario Brain Injury Association, provincial and local police, hospitals and other safety associations and organizations committed to brain injury awareness and treatment.